Australia - Continent for a Nation

 Regular elections are held, and this enables the people to vote a government out of office, should it lose their confidence.
 A prime responsibility of the governor-general is to ensure that a parliament goes to the people prior to the expiry of its term of office.

-The governor-general is the representative of the Queen.
-This does not mean that he is the Queen’s minion, but that he represents the institution of the crown and as such assumes the role of effective head of state.
+The governor-general is the representative of the King.
+This does not mean that he is the King's minion, but that he represents the institution of the crown and as such assumes the role of effective head of state.

 The governor-general also has powers vested directly in him/her by the constitution, including the position of commander in chief of the armed forces.
 Unlike in the period following federation, for over seventy-five years, the governor-general has not reported anything to the British government, for his dealings are solely with the Australian government.
-Nor does he report everything to Her Majesty and, in fact, does not answer to the Queen on matters of state nor does the Queen give instructions or even advice to the governor-general, unless specifically requested.
+Nor does he report everything to His Majesty and, in fact, does not answer to the King on matters of state nor does the King give instructions or even advice to the governor-general, unless specifically requested.

 The governor-general can enact no law except "with the advice and consent" of both houses of our parliaments.
 This is the framework of our system.